amirsolo456/Mobile-DatePicker/README-en.md

 - Full support for Persian (Shamsi) calendar
 - Clean, customizable UI
-- Mobile and desktop ready
+- Mobile and desktop ready but fully responsive and optimized for mobile use
 - Easy to integrate via a MAUI class library

 ## 🧱 Project Structure